A Systematic Literature Review on the NIS2 Directive: Abstract

 \section{Abstract}

-A directive known as NIS2 was enacted in the European Union (EU) in late 2022.
+The second network and information security (NIS2) directive was enacted in the European Union (EU) in late 2022.
 It deals particularly with European critical infrastructures, enlarging their scope substantially from an older directive that only considered the energy and transport sectors as critical.
 The directive's focus is on cyber security of critical infrastructures, although together with other new EU laws it expands to other security domains as well.
 Given the importance of the directive and most of all the importance of critical infrastructures, the paper presents a systematic literature review on academic research addressing the NIS2 directive either explicitly or implicitly.
 According to the review, existing research has often framed and discussed the directive with the EU's other cyber security laws.
 In addition, existing research has often operated in numerous contextual areas, including industrial control systems, telecommunications, the energy and water sectors, and infrastructures for information sharing and situational awareness.
 Despite the large scope of existing research, the review reveals noteworthy research gaps and worthwhile topics to examine in further research.